 - The number of resources — the number of HTTP requests your website makes and the duration it takes to complete

-Google recommends that a website should take less than three seconds to load on both desktop and mobile devices.
+Google recommends that a website should take less than 3 seconds to load on both desktop and mobile devices.

-In reality, most websites are nowhere near Google’s standards.
+In reality, though, most websites are nowhere near Google’s standards.

-- The average page speed is 4.7 seconds on desktop devices and 11.4 seconds on mobile devices
+In Google’s study, the average page speed was 4.7 seconds on desktop devices and 11.4 seconds on mobile sites.

-- The average website size is 1.969 MB for desktop and 1.770 MB for mobile – considerably more than the ideal 500 KB.
+The average website size was a whopping 1.969 MB for desktop and 1.770 MB for mobile – considerably more than the ideal 500 KB.

 Tools to check your website speed

-There are many online tools you can use to monitor your page speed.
+Internet’s full of online tools that you can use to monitor your page speed.

 Google PageSpeed Insights is one of the best website optimization tools.

-Powered by Google, this tool is free to use and generates a detailed report of your website speed in a matter of seconds.
+Powered by Google, this tool is free to use and generates a detailed report of your site speed in a matter of seconds.

-All you need to do is enter your website’s URL, and the tool will run a speed test to evaluate your website performance.
+All you need to do is enter your website’s URL, and the tool will run a speed test to evaluate your website’s overall speed performance.

-Test My Site is an excellent website speed test that can help you improve the loading time of your overall website and individual web pages.
+Test My Site is another excellent website speed test platform that can help you improve the loading time of your overall website, as well we individual web pages.

 Similar to Google PageSpeed Insights, Pingdom also gives suggestions on how to increase your web page performance.